 Queen's Counselling Services

-Contact the Counselling Service at Health, Counselling and Disability Services or at (613)533-6000 x78264 to make an appointment with an experienced professional counsellor for confidential crisis support or 1:1 counselling.
+Contact the Counselling Service at the Student Wellness Services or at (613) 533-6000 x78264 to make an appointment with an experienced professional counsellor for confidential crisis support or 1:1 counselling.

 Outreach Counsellor for residences, Victoria Hall, Leonard Hall, Gordon/Brockington Houses, Morris Hall, Waldron Tower